Australian National University

 My research and training are in memory and cognition.
 I examine the ways that memory and belief can go awry, and how various cognitive biases influence the way we evaluate information around us.

-I study the ways that memory and belief go awry: How do we come to believe that things are true—even when they are not?
+How do we come to believe that things are true—even when they are not?
 How can we remember things that never actually happened?
 To what extent can we correct myths and false beliefs, or even protect ourselves from succumbing to them in the first place?

 These are the questions I try to answer, by understanding the cognitive mechanisms that lead people to adopt—and hold on to—widely-disseminated myths and personal false beliefs and memories.